 The Draknah are highly unusual in Scimrahn society because they only allow men to join their fraternity and do not marry.
-This has caused a great deal of distrust for the group as it Justice in Gadios tribal heads so they appoint local Matriarchs to handle the load.
-There are few absolutes, in one tribe, murder may be only frowned on.
-Some may feel that murder may be justified under some
+This has caused a great deal of distrust for the group as it Justice In Gadios

 There is no single body of law for all the tribes in the city.
 Although the major tribes tend to work together and harmonize their policies, it is still up to the Matriarchs to decide if a person did anything deserving of punishment and if so, what that punishment should be.
-To do this for the whole city would be an impossible task for the
+To do this for the whole city would be an impossible task for the tribal heads so they appoint local Matriarchs to handle the load.